igoramadas/imgrecog/README.md

 console.dir(processor.results)
 ```

-## Options
+## Loading options

-The tool will look for a `imgrecog.options.json` file on the following places:
+IMGRecog.js will look for a `imgrecog.options.json` file on the following places:

 - where the tool is installed
 - current user's home folder